Razadan1/My_revision/0x00-Shell_navigation/alx-low_level_programming/betty.md

 - Step 3: Clone the betty repo to your local machine.
 - Step 4: cd into your betty directory.
 - Step 5: Install the linter with 'sudo ./install.sh' on your terminal
-- step 6: Create a new file called betty and copy the script below
+- step 6: Create a new file called betty and copy the script below copy from ''' - ''' on the script

+'''
 #!/bin/bash

 \# Simply a wrapper script to keep you from having to use betty-style